 Method 3: Using SiSoftware Sandra

-SiSoftware Sandra is a common system profiling tool which includes benchmarking utilities.
+SiSoftware Sandra is a common system profiling tool that includes benchmarking utilities.
 Though it is a paid software, the free version contains benchmarks you’ll need.
 You’ll find individual tests from parameters such as memory to an overall benchmark score.

 - Download and run a copy of the software from here.

-- Click on Overall Score, which benchmarks your CPU, GPU, memory bandwidth, and file system performance.
+- Click on the Overall Score, which benchmarks your CPU, GPU, memory bandwidth, and file system performance.
 To begin benchmarking, click OK at the bottom of the windows.

 - After the benchmark is completed, you’ll see detailed graphs that compare the results with reference computers.